-8.7 Notification of extraordinary meetings held at an earlier time cl.
-22 (4), Schedule7 LGA 2002.
+8.9 Notification of extraordinary meetings held at an earlier time person's behalf.

-Notice of the time, place and matters to be considered of a meeting called under Standing Order 8.6, must be given by the person calling the meeting or by another person on that person's behalf.
 Notice must be given to each member of the council and the chief executive by whatever means is reasonable in the circumstances and at least 24 hours before the time appointed for the meeting.